jamenne/WindingControl/README.txt

 * 'Save' will save the displayed image to hard drive
 * 'Quit' determines the application
 * Classification of incoming images coming soon..
-* Camera setting handling coming soon---.
+* Camera setting handling coming soon...